-As we get into the swing of 2018, we often think about our resolutions for the year to come, and how we can become better versions of ourselves.
+As we get into the swing of the new year, we often think about our resolutions for the year to come, and how we can become better versions of ourselves.
 From eating better and getting fitter, to saving more.
 But how many times do we resolve to travel more?
 With the whole year ahead of us, there’s no time like the present to discover the adventures that await us in our very own backyard.
 South Africa is home to some of the most scenic road trip routes and, in collaboration with Hippo.co.za, here are the top five that should be on your bucket list for 2018.

 The Route 62 road trip between Cape Town and Oudtshoorn is a farm filled journey sure to keep the whole family entertained.
 The route takes you through the small towns of Paarl, home to the Spice Route; Montagu, where some of the country’s tastiest dried fruit and nuts can be found; and Barrydale, where travellers can explore small, countryside charm.
 The route ends in Oudtshoorn in the Klein Karoo, where the Cango Caves and various ostrich farms can be explored.
 With majestic mountain ranges, numerous farm stalls and small farm towns en route, this route is sure to keep you busy.